 One of the main advantages of DR is that the amount of radiation required to produce a digital image is significantly less than conventional film or Computed Radiography (CR).
 Reduced radiation exposure is beneficial to patients and employees alike.
 Having DR allows us to continue our commitment to our patients in reducing radiation exposure and adhering to radiation safety practices.

 Anderson Diagnostic Imaging Department is accredited by the American College of Radiology (ACR) in Breast MRI, Breast Ultrasound, CT, Mammography, MRI, PET and Stereotactic Breast Biopsy.
 ACR Accreditation is recognized as the gold standard in medical imaging and demonstrates to our patients that we are committed to providing the safest and best quality care possible.

 Computed Tomography (CT) is a diagnostic exam that uses special X-ray equipment to capture extremely clear images of your bones, muscles, body tissue, organs and blood vessels.
-These pictures help doctors diagnose and treat problems as accurately and swiftly as possible.
+These images help doctors diagnose and treat problems as accurately and swiftly as possible.